ROMEO MUST DIE: ALTERNATE ENDING

 "No!"
 Trish exclaimed.

+"Shots fired," announced from all cars.
+Several policemen emerged from their vehicles to see rising flames.
 With weapons drawn, they entered the house.
-Han Sing appeared from the shadows with burned hands raised above his head.
+Han Sing appeared from the shadows with burned hands raised high above his head.

 "Are you going to be okay?"
-She quietly and caringly asked.
+Trish quietly asked.

-He allowed her to hold his hand.
-Her skin felt cooled to wherever his exposed skin was.
-They walked toward the ambulance in each other's arms.
+They strolled in each other's arms to the ambulance.
 They did not want to let go.
 They did not wish the moment to end.

-If love would not die, if honor would not die, then they had existed all along in Patricia O'day and Han Sing.
+Love would not die.
+Honor would not die.
+They existed all along in Patricia O'Day and Han Sing.